inferno4670/SlotSwapper/README.md

 - The frontend is built correctly from the `frontend` directory
 - Static assets are served properly
 - The build output is directed to the correct directory

+## Troubleshooting

+### MongoDB Connection Issues
+If you see "Error: bad auth : authentication failed":
+1. Double-check your `MONGO_URI` environment variable
+2. Ensure the username and password are correct
+3. Make sure the IP address is whitelisted in MongoDB Atlas
+4. Verify the cluster URL is correct

+### Vercel Deployment Issues
+If the frontend build fails:
+1. Ensure the `vercel.json` file is in the root directory
+2. Check that the build and output directories are correctly specified
+3. Verify environment variables are set correctly

 ## Known Issues and Assumptions